-We are very pleased that the EU is collaborating with the US and a growing number of countries in proposing the best practice for shark finning ban enforcement (requiring that all sharks be landed with fins still naturally attached) at Regional Fishery Management Organizations (RFMOs) around the world.
-A ban on at-sea shark fin removal by ICCAT would underscore the strong precedent for other RFMOs that the EU won last year at the North East Atlantic Fisheries Commission (NEAFC), and would help to prevent this wasteful practice throughout the Atlantic Ocean.
-We applied your efforts to actively promote such a change, without exception.
+We are very pleased that the US continues to collaborate with the EU and a growing number of countries in proposing the best practice for shark finning ban enforcement (requiring that all sharks be landed with fins still naturally attached) at Regional Fishery Management Organizations (RFMOs) around the world.
+A ban on atsea shark fin removal by ICCAT would underscore the strong precedent for other RFMOs set last year at the North East Atlantic Fisheries Commission (NEAFC), and would help to prevent this wasteful practice throughout the Atlantic Ocean.
+We applaud your efforts to actively promote such a change, without exception.